Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Kid Rock

-The third excerpt represents the future or something you must embrace, and is drawn from The Girl with the Golden Eyes by Honore de Balzac:
+The third excerpt represents the element of Water.
+It speaks of pure spiritual influences and feelings of love, and is drawn from The Lesser Bourgeoisie by Honore de Balzac: